surjit/jpauli.github.io/_carew/posts/2015-03-24-zoom-on-php-objects.md

 		}
 	}

-Like you can see, we allocate a pure C table of zval* based on the object's class declared properties, and, in case of non thread safe PHP, we just add a refcount to the property, whereas using Zend thread safety (ZTS), we must deeply copy the zval.
+Like you can see, we allocate a pure C table/vector of `zval*` based on the object's class declared properties, and, in case of non thread safe PHP, we just add a refcount to the property, whereas using Zend thread safety (ZTS), we must deeply copy the zval.
 That's one of the numerous point that confirms that ZTS mode is slower and more resource user than a non ZTS PHP.

+>> PHP running with ZendThreadSafety activated (ZTS) is both slower and less memory friendly than a non-ZTS PHP.

 Now you wonder two things :
-*	What's the difference bewteen properties_table and properties in the zend_object structure ?
+*	What's the difference bewteen *properties_table* and *properties* in the *zend_object* structure ?
 *	If we affected our object's attributes in a C vector, how will we fetch them back ?
 Browser the vector every time ? (counter-performant)

 The answer to both those questions relies in a clever trick : *zend_property_info*.